flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 #### Constructing the frame

-If you've read the previous articles you'll find the GBA familiar.
-Although, there is additional functionality that may surprise you, and don't forget that this console runs on two AA batteries.
+If you've read the previous articles you'll find the GBA familiar, although there is additional functionality that may surprise you, and don't forget that this console runs on two AA batteries.

 I'm going to borrow the graphics of Sega's *Sonic Advance 3* to show how a frame is composed.